 If you open a new terminal window and run:

 it will show you the Docker processes that are running - you will see something like (note that the details will differ):

 The first container is an instance of the image that you built, just like the one in the cloud deployment.
-The second is the Postgres database, running in its own Docker container.
+The second is the database, running in its own Docker container.

-Once you have successfully logged into the local site, try stopping the project with
+Once you have successfully logged into the local site, stop the project, using

 So far, we have used the